soulspace-org/domain-driven-design-model/docs/ddd/c-highlighted-core.md

 #Highlighted Core (Concept)
 ## Description
+Describes the core elements of the domain and their interactions.
 ## Documentation
 A domain vision statement identifies the core domain in broad terms, but it leaves the identification of the specific core model elements up to the